djaodjin/djaodjin-pages/docs/pages_edition.rst

     <h1 class="editable">Hello world!</h1>

-Djaodjin-pages allows you to kind of edition.
+Djaodjin-pages allows you two kind of edition.

 - Simple edition: use it for header or little paragraph.
 - Markdown edition: use it for big paragraph.
 It allows you to format your paragraph with subtitle, list...